opnfv/functest/docs/userguide/index.rst

 ============

-The goal of this documents is to describe the Functest test cases as well as provide a procedure about how to execute (or launch) them.
+The goal of this documents is to describe the Functest test cases as well as provide a procedure about how to execute them.

 A presentation has been created for the first OPNFV Summit `[4]`_.